Random Laplacian Features for Learning with Hyperbolic Space: Related Work

 \textbf{Push-forward \& Pull-backward}.
-Another approach to utilizing the power of hyperbolic geometry is using Push-forward \& Pull-backward mappings.
-Since many commonly used operations are well-defined in Euclidean space but not in hyperbolic space, it is natural to try to map the hyperbolic points to Euclidean space, apply well-defined operations there, then map back to hyperbolic space.
-Many works, including HATN \cite{gulcehre2018hyperbolic}, HGCN \cite{chami2019hyperbolic}, HGNN \cite{liu2019hyperbolic}, and HGAT \cite{zhang2021hyperbolic}, propose to \begin{tightlist}{1em}{0.0em}{0.1em} \item pull the hyperbolic points to Euclidean space with a ``pull-backward'' mapping; \item apply operations such as multiplication and convolution in Euclidean space; and then \item push the resulting Euclidean points to hyperbolic space with a ``push-forward'' mapping. \end{tightlist} However, hyperbolic space and Euclidean space are different spaces and as a result, no isomorphic mappings or one-to-one correspondences exist between them.
-A common choice of the push-forward \& pull-backward mapping \cite{chami2019hyperbolic,liu2019hyperbolic} is the exponential map $\exp_{\boldsymbol{x}}(\cdot)$ \& logarithm map $\log_{\boldsymbol{x}}(\cdot)$, where $\boldsymbol{x}$ is usually chosen to be the origin $\boldsymbol{O}$.
-The exponential and logarithm maps are mappings between the hyperbolic space and its tangent space $\mathcal{T}_{\boldsymbol{x}}\mathbb{H}_n$, which is an Euclidean space that intuitively contains the possible directions in which one can tangentially pass through $\boldsymbol{x}$ in the hyperbolic space, i.e. where gradients lie.
-The exponential map maps a vector $\boldsymbol{v}\in\mathcal{T}_{\boldsymbol{x}}\mathbb{H}_n$ in the tangent space at $\boldsymbol{x}$ to another point $\exp_{\boldsymbol{x}}(\boldsymbol{v})$ in $\mathbb{H}_n$ (intuitively, $\exp_{\boldsymbol{x}}(\boldsymbol{v})$ is the point reached by starting at $\boldsymbol{x}$ and moving in the direction of $\boldsymbol{v}$ a distance $\| \boldsymbol{v} \|$ along the manifold), while the logarithm map inverts this.
+Since many operations are well-defined in Euclidean space but not in hyperbolic space, a natural idea is to map $\mathbb{H}_n$ to $\mathbb{R}^d$ via some mappings, apply well-defined operations in $\mathbb{R}^d$, then map the results back to hyperbolic space.
+Many works, including HATN \citep{gulcehre2018hyperbolic}, HGCN \citep{chami2019hyperbolic}, HGNN \citep{liu2019hyperbolic}, HGAT \citep{zhang2021hyperbolic}, Lorentzian GCN \citep{zhang2021lorentzian}, and GIL \cite{zhu2020graph}, adopt this method: \begin{tightlist}{1em}{0.0em}{0.1em} \item pull the hyperbolic points to Euclidean space with a ``pull-backward'' mapping; \item apply operations such as multiplication and convolution in Euclidean space; and then \item push the resulting Euclidean points to hyperbolic space with a ``push-forward'' mapping. \end{tightlist} Since hyperbolic space and Euclidean space are different spaces, no isomorphic maps exist between them.
+A common choice of the mappings \citep{chami2019hyperbolic,liu2019hyperbolic} is the exponential map $\exp_{\boldsymbol{x}}(\cdot)$ and logarithm map $\log_{\boldsymbol{x}}(\cdot)$, where $\boldsymbol{x}$ is usually chosen to be the origin $\boldsymbol{O}$.
+The exponential and logarithm maps are mappings between the hyperbolic space and its tangent space $\mathcal{T}_{\boldsymbol{x}}\mathbb{H}_n$, which is an Euclidean space contains gradients.
+The exponential map maps a vector $\boldsymbol{v}\in\mathcal{T}_{\boldsymbol{x}}\mathbb{H}_n$ at $\boldsymbol{x}$ to another point $\exp_{\boldsymbol{x}}(\boldsymbol{v})$ in $\mathbb{H}_n$ (intuitively, $\exp_{\boldsymbol{x}}(\boldsymbol{v})$ is the point reached by starting at $\boldsymbol{x}$ and moving in the direction of $\boldsymbol{v}$ a distance $\| \boldsymbol{v} \|$ along the manifold), while the logarithm map inverts this.